Ghostkeeper/LynDJ/doc/usage.md

 ![A background task is going on](usage_background_tasks.png)

+*Some background tasks will not be ran while music is playing, to prevent the audio buffer from being empty due to lack of processing power.
+While playing music, the background tasks may appear to take indefinitely.
+It may be better to keep the application open for a while before your DJ set in order to let the background tasks finish for optimal performance during your DJ set.*

 Further options
 ---------------
 There is a preferences screen that allows you to tweak detailed behaviour of the software.
 To access this, click on the gear icon in the top-right corner of the application.